topggp/blog/README.md

 S. Coniglio, J. Morlier, C. Gogu, An introduction to Generalized Geometry Projection, a unified framework for feature-based topology optimization methods, WCCM-ECCOMAS 2020

 Coniglio, S., Gogu, C., Amargier, R., & Morlier, J. (2019, May).
 Application of geometric feature based topology optimization to engine pylon architecture design including engine performance criteria.
-In 13th Wolrd Congress on Structural and Multidisciplinary Optimization.
+In 13th World Congress on Structural and Multidisciplinary Optimization.

 BTW some unpublished Aerospace pylon applications of the method are available here in Simone's PhD manuscript)